okofish/qlab-html/README.md

 - Cues generated with the --truncate-cue-names option do not resize to fit the window/printed page
 - Cue cart cues generated with the --truncate-cue-names option do not wrap to fill the cell
 - There is no support for rendering collapsed group cues as such (this data is not available from QLab over OSC)
+- Cue cart cue hotkeys do not display within the cue's cell (this data is not available from QLab over OSC)